 How to Get Rid of Fleas in the House

 There is no yard state quite as unpleasant as a flea infestation.
 These infuriating vampires are small and vicious, breeding at such an alarming rate that their kind might seem immortal.
-Always eager to enter your home, these disease carrying, pet assaulting pests are already too close if they have taken your garden over.
+Always eager to enter your home, this disease-carrying, pet assaulting pests are already too close if they have taken your garden over.

 Immediate attention is required, so here are a few different methods to rid yourself of fleas before you’re the one who is forced to flee.
 But first…